Love or Infatuation?

 Let’s start with some definitions:

-Love is a strong feeling for another which lasts through time, and never stops even after death.
+Love is a strong feeling for another that lasts through time and never stops even after death.
 To love someone means you respect, admire, support, and care for them deeply.
 You put their desires, needs, and wants ahead of your own, and they do the same for you, unselfishly, and without any thought of payback.

 You don’t play games, or let others stand in the way of spending time with the one who makes you happy.
 You make time for them, because that’s the single most important thing in your life.